Wood vs Laminate Flooring

 medium commercial traffic (eg. cafes, offices etc).
 We

-we'd recommend re-considering your options.
+tested at all we'd recommend re-considering your options.

 You have two choices with wood floors - they may be either glued